- Itemized Deductions

 Public assistance payments.

 If you checked the "No" box, enter -0- on line 2, and go to line 3.
-If you checked the "Yes" box and lived in the same locality for all of 2016, enter the applicable amount, based on your 2016 income and exemptions, from the 2016 Optional Local Sales Tax Tables for your locality.
-Read down the "At least–But less than" columns for your locality and find the line that includes your 2016 income.
-See the instructions for line 1 of the worksheet to figure your 2016 income.
-The exemptions column refers to the number of exemptions claimed on Form 1040, line 6d.
+If you checked the "Yes" box and lived in the same locality for all of 2019, enter the applicable amount, based on your 2019 income and family size, from the 2019 Optional Local Sales Tax Tables for your locality.
+Read down the "At least–But less than" columns for your locality and find the line that includes your 2019 income.
+See the instructions for line 1 of the worksheet to figure your 2019 income.
+The family size column refers to the number of dependents listed on page 1 of Form 1040 or Form 1040-SR (and any continuation sheets) plus you and, if you are filing a joint return, your spouse.
+If you are married and not filing a joint return, you can include your spouse in family size only in certain circumstances, which are described in Pub.
+501.

 If you lived in Nevada, check the "No" box if your combined state and local general sales tax rate is 6.8500%.
 Otherwise, check the "Yes" box and include on line 3 only the part of the combined rate that is more than 6.8500%.